bolster/heroku-buildpack-bolster/Readme.md

 The buildpack will detect your app as Python if it has the file `requirements.txt` in the root.
 It will detect your app as Python/Django if there is an additional `settings.py` in a project subdirectory.

 It will use virtualenv and pip to install your dependencies, vendoring a copy of the Python runtime into your slug.
 The `bin/`, `include/` and `lib/` directories will be cached between builds to allow for faster pip install time.

+It will use easy_install to install eggs listed in `vendor/requirements.dist.txt`.
+The format of this file is `package_name:package_hash:path_from_root`.
+Only the value of `path_from_root` is used by the buildpack.
+The other values are used by proprietary build tools; we are investigating the possibility of releasing these tools, but the process can easily be performed manually.

 Hacking
 -------